sunny72835/Spine-Segmentation-in-Congenital-Scoliosis-Based-on-Level-Set-Method-and-Region-Growing/README.md

 # Spine-Segmentation-in-Congenital-Scoliosis-Based-on-Level-Set-Method-and-Region-Growing
-Image Processing, Matlab
+Please read README.docx for more information.
-Please read README.docx for more information
+Domain is Image prrocessing and is developed using Matlab.